KendallFrimodig/personal-site/src/data/about.md

 # Currently

-living in denver, colorado, wrapping up a 3 month data-science bootcamp. on the weekends you can find me backpacking or hiking 14r's in New Mexico & Colorado, or working on restoring my van (micro RV)
+living in grand rapids, michigan - recently completed 3 month data-science bootcamp through general assembly. on the weekends you can find me backpacking, snowboarding, or working on restoring my van (micro RV)

 # Travel / Geography